 Here are some of the practice questions on Data Types in Python that you should prefer for revising the concept learned in this article.

-1. Implement a Basic dictionary in Python:
+1. Implement Basic Dictionary Operations in Python

 Output: